TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-streaming/overview.md

 #### Configuration as Code

-Tyk Streams configuration natively integrates with our OpenAPI format.
-This enables a *configuration-as-code* approach, where async API definitions can be version-controlled, collaborated on and deployed using GitOps workflows.
+Tyk Streams configuration natively integrates with Tyk OAS (our OpenAPI format for APIs), enabling *configuration-as-code* approach.
+This allows async API definitions to be version-controlled, collaborated on and deployed using GitOps workflows.

 ```yaml
 {